-After less than a year in operation, Gateway Community College’s campus has officially achieved Leadership in Energy and Environmental Design (LEED®) Gold certification from the U.S. Green Building Council.
+The Award of Merit comes just months after Gateway's achievement of the Leadership in Energy and Environmental Design (LEED®) Gold certification from the U.S. Green Building Council.
+The campus received the certification after less than a year in operation.
 The LEED Green Building Rating System™ is a voluntary, consensus-based standard to support and certify successful green building design, construction and operations.

 The campus, which was designed by Perkins+Will, is the largest public project in Connecticut — and the largest project on any college campus in the state.
 It has more than 50 LEED features: